113th Engineer Battalion (United States): World War I

-Interwar Period (1919–41)
+Interwar Period (1920–41)

-After returning home, the 113th entered an inactive status while the United States rapidly demobilized and returned to a peacetime footing.
-However, the experiences of the War convinced the War Department and Congress to retain a reserve structure to improve America's readiness in future wars.
-A series of Amendments to the National Defense Act of 1916 included adding the National Guard to the Regular Army's structure when in federal service.
-The names, numbers, flags, and records of the divisions that served in World War I, including the 113th Engineers, were to be preserved for future use.

-The 113th was transitioned back to active status in 1921 as the 113th Engineer Combat Regiment.
-By November 1921 the Indiana National Guard had approximately 4,000 actively drilling National Guardsmen.
-By March 1923, the 38th Infantry Division Headquarters was federally recognized and established in Indianapolis.
-It was at this time that the 76th Infantry Brigade, the 139th and 150th Field Artillery Regiments, and the 113th Engineer Regiment were allotted solely to Indiana.
+The 113th Engineer Combat Regiment was reactivated in 1920, with its first training period at Camp Knox from August 7 to August 21, 1921.
+The regiment was initially split between Indiana and Kentucky, but completely allocated to Indiana in 1921, with Colonel A.P.
+Melton serving as Regimental Commander from 1923-1932.

-In the coming decades, the 113th Engineers served during the Ohio River flood of 1937, assisting in evacuation efforts and building more than seventy storage reservoirs to reduce Ohio River flood heights, a project that would continue into the early 1940s.
+In the coming decades, the 113th Engineers served during the Ohio River flood of 1937, evacuating more than 3,400 people and building more than seventy storage reservoirs to reduce Ohio River flood heights, a project that would continue into the early 1940s.
 The 113th also served with other National Guard units in Wisconsin during the 1940 Armistice Day Blizzard, assisting in rescue efforts for survivors trapped in 27 inches of snow, as well as rebuilding the telegraph/telephone poles and buildings that had been damaged in the 50–80 mph winds.

 As France fell to Nazi Germany, and tensions continued to grow with Imperial Japan, the 38th Infantry Division was once again ordered into federal service.

-The 113th Engineers were mobilized on 17 January 1941 as the 113th Engineer Combat Battalion, and began their training at Camp Shelby.
+On January 17, 1941, the 113th Engineers were inducted into the Army of the United States and departed for Camp Shelby on January 25, 1941.
 Eleven months later, Imperial Japan bombed Pearl Harbor, and the United States entered World War II.

 Training for World War II

-The 38th Infantry Division continued to train for three more years, before embarking to Hawaii on 3 January 1944, arriving on 17 January.
-There the 113th Engineers were assigned to the defense of Oahu and received jungle training.
-In July 1944, the 38th embarked to New Guinea.
+As Army doctrine progressed, the 38th Infantry Division was triangularized on March 28, 1942.
+This involved splitting the 113th Engineer Regiment into two separate battalions.
+1st Battalion, 113th Engineer Regiment became the 113th Engineer Combat Battalion, which included Companies H & S, A, B, C, and the Medical Detachment.
+2nd Battalion, 113th Engineer Regiment became the 131st Engineer Battalion.

+The 113th began training for the Pacific front, arriving in Louisiana on August 23, 1942.
+There, they participated in maneuvers with the 1st Cavalry Division, conducted amphibious training at Camp Carrabelle, Florida, and completed advanced training at Camp Livingston, Louisiana.
+The 38th Infantry Division completed its training in December 1943, and departed from the New Orleans Port of Embarkation, destined for Oahu.
+The 113th Engineers were transported on the Dutch ship SS Sloterdijk, arriving on January 17, 1944.

+In Oahu, the 38th Infantry Division was assigned to the defense of Oahu, while simultaneously receiving additional jungle training.
+The 113th's additional training focused on demolitions, booby traps, bayonet training, infiltration, jungle living, house-to-house fighting, judo, and bridge building.
+On June 12, 1944, the 38th embarked to New Guinea, anchoring at Oro Bay.
+The 113th was transported on the SS Alcoa Polaris.

 From July to November 1944, they conducted final combat rehearsals, made realistic by the presence of Japanese soldiers bypassed during the Western New Guinea campaign.

-With rehearsals complete, the 38th sailed for Leyte, landing in December 1944.
+Once rehearsals were complete and New Guinea was consolidated, the 38th sailed for Leyte, landing in December 1944.
 The 113th Engineers brought with them 400 tons of assault and pioneering equipment, 140 tons of 30-day engineer supplies, and a complete "Bailey Bridge" unit weighing over 89 tons.
-For two months the 113th Engineers assisted in the defense of Leyte, including defending Buri, Bayug, and San Pablo airstrips from Japanese paratroopers until 4 January 1945.